hyperledger/aries-rfcs/features/0793-unqualfied-dids-transition/README.md

 The transition from the unqualified to qualified DIDs will occur in four steps:

 - **Pre-work**: where we agree on the transition plan outlined in this RFC.
-  - Finalize did:peer:3 details, including feature discovery support of did:peer:3.
+  - Finalize did:peer:4 details, including feature discovery support of did:peer:4.
   - Verify transisiton plan and code.
-- **Step 1**: Agent builders MUST update all agent code bases and deployments to accept DIDs in the old (unqualified) and new (transitioned) forms.
-During this step, agents MUST continue the use of unqualified DIDs in all cases where they are currently being used.
+- **Step 1**: Agent builders MUST update all agent code bases and deployments to support DID Rotation and did:peer:4.
   - Each agent builder SHOULD notify the community they have completed Step 1 by submitting a PR to update their entry in the [implementations](#implementations) accordingly.
-- **Step 2**: Agent builders MUST update all agent code bases and deployments to use only fully qualified DIDs in all communication.
-Unqualified DIDs received are matched by the receiving agent to the associated fully qualified DID.
+- **Step 2**: Agent builders using unqualified DIDs MUST no longer use new unqualified DIDs, and MUST use DID Rotation to rotate to a fully qualified DID.
   - Each agent builder SHOULD notify the community they have completed Step 2 by submitting a PR to update their entry in the [implementations](#implementations) accordingly.
-- **Step 3**: Agent builders SHOULD update their deployments to remove all support for receiving unqualified DIDs and MUST NOT use unqualified DIDs.
+- **Step 3**: Agent builders SHOULD update their deployments to remove all support for receiving unqualified DIDs from other agents.

 The community coordination triggers between the steps above will be as follows: